-A few years ago, I jumped on the Korean-beauty trend that has seemingly taken all young people by storm.
-In all my 24 years of living until that point, I simply washed my face with a basic water-based cleanser and moisturized with something so generic I can't even remember what exactly it was, which makes me wonder if I even moisturized at all.
+A little while ago, I jumped on the Korean-beauty trend that has seemingly taken all young people by storm.
+In all my years of living until that point, I simply washed my face with a basic water-based cleanser and moisturized with something so generic I can't even remember what exactly it was, which makes me wonder if I even moisturized at all.
 I was lucky to have very well-behaved skin; that is until I jumped on the 10-step K-beauty routine my boyfriend at the time was trying out in an attempt to achieve glowing skin of his own.

 My clear and normal-looking skin kicked into high gear.
 Suddenly, it was glowing like the sparkly reflections of the sun on the ocean.
 Suddenly, the dark circles under my eyes were hardly visible, even to me.
 Suddenly, people left and right were asking me what I was using on my skin.
 And then, the quest for perfect skin felt infinite.